Non-Abelian Chiral 2-Form and M5-Branes: Toward Non-Abelian PST Action and Conclusion

 \subsection{Conclusion}

-In this thesis, we discuss various formulations of chiral fields in different dimensions, including non-covaraint and covariant formulations.
+In this thesis, we study various formulations of chiral fields in different dimensions, including non-covaraint and covariant formulations.
 We mostly focus on the formulation of chiral two-form in six-dimensions.
 After reviewing the Abelian theory, we construct gauge transformation laws, equations of motion and an action for its non-Abelian generalization.
 The new ingredient as compared to previous approaches is the non-locality in the compact direction.
-We expect that this model could be used to describe multiple M5-branes. \\
+We expect that this model could be used to describe multiple M5-branes (gauge sector) on $S^1$ with a finite radius R. \\

-We also comment on this model about its decompactified limit and compared it with other approaches on M5-branes system.
-We also consider the BRST-antifield quantization of this non-Abelian 2-form gauge theory and generalize the algebra to construct non-Abelian 3-form gauge theory.
-Finally we see difficulties when trying to find a manifest Lorentz-covariant theory by utilizing extra auxiliary fields. \\
+We also comment on this model's decompactified limit and compare it with other approaches on M5-branes system.
+We apply the BRST-antifield gauge-fixing method on this non-Abelian 2-form gauge theory and generalize the algebra to construct a non-Abelian 3-form gauge theory.
+Finally we point out difficulties when trying to find a manifest Lorentz-covariant theory by utilizing auxiliary fields. \\

-There are some main open problems: \begin{enumerate} \item A well defined $R\rightarrow \infty$ limit of the theory with the 6D Lorentz symmetry. \item The supersymmetric extension of the theory. \item The quantization of the theory. \end{enumerate} It is fair to say that the full structure of M5-branes is still highly mysterious and further investigation is certainly needed.
+The main open problems are \begin{enumerate} \item A well defined $R\rightarrow \infty$ limit of the theory with the 6D Lorentz symmetry. \item The supersymmetric extension of the theory. \item The quantization of the theory. \end{enumerate} It is fair to say that the full structure of M5-branes is still highly mysterious and further investigation is certainly needed.